shanesveller/thredded/INSTALL.md

 		rails s

 * Open your local server up in your browser and follow the setup "wizard".
 That will help you set up your site and first messageboard, and you should be ready to go!

+## Heroku <a name="heroku"></a>

+* use the cedar stack - `heroku create -s cedar`
+* once your slug is compiled just visit the URL that heroku provides you and start the setup from right there.